priyanka903/UMBC-DATA606-Capstone/docs/Proposal.md

   - Columns - 11
 - **Each row describes** - Transaction details.
 - **Data Dictionary**
-Certainly!
-Based on the provided table, let's add the data types, definitions, and potential values for each column:

 | Column          | Data Type | Definition                                            | Potential Values                                      |
 |-----------------|-----------|-------------------------------------------------------|--------------------------------------------------------|
 | Step            | Integer   | The step in the transaction process                    | Continuous numerical values                           |